 Using the microscopic method above, we propose a fluctuation-induced mechanism in the generation of MI.
 When two types of inert gas-X and Y-are combined under isothermal conditions, mutual diffusion occurs.
 An inelastic collision then arises, and the gas mixture begins to behave as if a single gas.
 At this time, the average kinetic energy is constant for each molecule X and Y. However, it is noted that inelastic collisions reduce the average relative velocity between the two molecules.
 In this case, the collision heat is transferred to the heat bath, maintaining the isothermal condition.
-Thus, the emergence of cooperative movement indicates that the collision increases MI(X; Y), thereby reducing the kinetic energy associated with the joint entropy H(X, Y) relative to that linked with H(X) + H(Y).
+Thus, the emergence of cooperative movement indicates that the collision increases MI(X; Y), thereby reducing the energy associated with the joint entropy H(X, Y) while preserving H(X) and H(Y).